a-b-street/abstr/cran-comments.md

 ## R CMD check results

-There were no ERRORs, NOTEs or WARNINGs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:
+  Non-standard file/directory found at top level:
+    'montlake_scenarios.json'

+montlake_scenarios.json lives in top level for README demonstration purposes

 ## Downstream dependencies

 No downstream dependencies